pokt-network/gateway-server/docs/quick-onboarding-guide.md

 ```sh
 go build cmd/gateway_server/main.go
 ```

+## 7. Setup Chain Configuration and Altruist
+Given that nodes within a session take time to be marked as healthy upon startup of the gateway server (~10 seconds), the requests will be routed to the altruist chain configuration.

+- Read [node-selection.md](node-selection.md) to learn more about how nodes are selected
+- Read [altruist-chain-configuration.md](altruist-chain-configuration.md) t0 learn more about setting up your altruist urls.

 _Remember to keep sensitive information secure and follow best practices for handling private keys and passwords._